The Guide to Whale Swimming in Tonga© Tonga Ministry Of Tourism

 Whale Swimming in Tongatapu

 Tongatapu is the main island of Tonga and the island that most visitors arrive at, making it the cheapest destination to get to.
-The whale swimming here is excellent with only a handful of operators (and only two for the upcoming whale season) who work together to make sure each boat gets a fair amount of time with the whales while taking whale swimming regulations seriously.
+The whale swimming here is excellent with a tiny number of operators who take whale swimming regulations seriously.
 The whale tours here range from affordable to mid-range in price compared to elsewhere in Tonga.
+Compare tour operators in theĀ 5 Best Whale Swim Tours in Tongatapu & Nuku’alofa.

-For a more in-depth review of each destination for whale swimming, take a look at The Best Place to Swim with Whales in Tonga.
+For a more in-depth review of each destination for whale swimming, including pros and cons, take a look at The Best Place to Swim with Whales in Tonga.
+Again, check out the best whale tours across the whole country in the 10 Best Whale Swim Tours in Tonga.

 The Guide to Whale Swimming in Tonga(c) tongapocketguide.com